-This delicious bread is great on its own, and is also a fantastic base for many other recipes.
+This Roasted Garlic Bread recipe is made with an entire head of roasted garlic.
+It's delicious on its own and is also an amazing base for many other recipes.

 Turn on the broiler and cover a baking sheet with foil.
 Set aside.